1975 German Formula Three Championship

-The 1975 German Formula Three Championship (1975 ONS Pokal der Formel 3) was a multi-event motor racing championship for single-seat open wheel formula racing cars held across Europe.
+The 1975 German Formula Three Championship (1975 ONS Pokal der Formel 3) was a multi-event motor racing championship for single-seat open wheel formula racing cars held in Germany.
 The championship featured drivers competing in two-litre Formula Three racing cars which conformed to the technical regulations, or formula, for the championship.
 It commenced on 31 March at Nürburgring and ended at Hockenheimring on 30 November after thirteen rounds.